 Daily Dose of The Gospel

 In addition to our normal Bible series on Sundays, we wanted to be intentional about sharing words of encouragement from God’s Word to keep us all grounded in Jesus.
 We’ve titled these Your Daily Dose of the Gospel and they are shorter more frequent videos by our Church Leaders.
-Here is the most recent video below and here is a link to a playlist on YouTube if you want to review previous episodes.
+Here is the most recent video below and here is a link to a playlist on our Facebook page if you want to review previous episodes.

 At our annual Holiday Dinner this year, the church family celebrated the season with the tastiest confections of Thanksgiving and Christmas.
 We all enjoyed some great conversation over the beautifully-decorated tables, festooned with natural greenery and trimmings.
 The mouth-watering turkey was catered, and our friends at Sea Road brought their favorite side dishes including mashed potatoes, stuffing, gravy, vegetables, cranberry sauce and more.
 A host of delicious desserts was also assembled, including scrumptious pies, cakes, cookies, and the kind of chocolates that dreams are made of (courtesy of Dotty Sked!)
 More than a few were tempted to sneak an early taste from the kitchen…